Effects of the symmetry energy slope on magnetized neutron stars: Introduction

 It is very well known that magnetic fields are of outstanding importance in the study of physical phenomena.
 Those magnetic fields range from $10^{-11}$ G ( e.g in the human brain) to $10^{18}$ G (e.g in the early Universe and heavy-ion collisions).
 Other values include Earth's magnetic fields, which are of the order of $10^{-1}$ G, 50 G present in refrigerator magnets, $10^{5}$ G in modern nuclear magnetic resonance equipment, and $10^{12}-10^{13}$ G in the crust of neutron stars.

-This article focuses on magnetars \cite{1995MNRAS.275..255T, Mereghetti:2015asa}, a special class of neutron stars with surface magnetic fields three orders of magnitude stronger than the ones present in standard neutron stars, i.e., up to $10^{15}$ G at their surface.
+This article focuses on magnetars \cite{Duncan1995, Mereghetti:2015asa}, a special class of neutron stars with surface magnetic fields three orders of magnitude stronger than the ones present in standard neutron stars, i.e., up to $10^{15}$ G at their surface.
 Most of the known magnetars detected so far are isolated objects; i.e., they are not part of a binary system and manifest themselves as either transient X-ray sources, known as soft-$\gamma$ repeaters, or persistent anomalous X-ray pulsars.
 At the moment, only thirty magnetars have been identified \cite{Olausen:2013bpa}, but modern telescopes are a promise for more information.
 The NICER telescope has already detected two hot spots in the same hemisphere of an ordinary pulsar, suggesting a magnetic field configuration more complex than perfectly symmetric dipoles.
 It is important to emphasize that the magnetars detected so far are isolated objects, but there is no reason to believe that binary systems do not exist.

 Any realistic neutron star model must be able to fulfill some experimental and observational constraints coming from both terrestrial nuclear experiments and neutron stars' observations.
 To describe the interior of a neutron star, we use an extended version of quantum hadrodynamics (QHD)~\cite{Serot_1992} with the L3$\omega\rho$ parametrization~\cite{Lopes2022CTP}.
 This parameterization is capable of fulfilling five phenomenological constraints at the saturation point: the saturation point itself ($n_0$), the incompressibility, $(K)$, the symmetry energy ($S_0)$, the binding energy per nucleon ($B/A$), and the nucleon effective mass at the saturation density $(M^*/M)$, as discussed in two extensive review papers~\cite{Dutra2014,Micaela2017}.
 A sixth parameter, the symmetry energy slope $(L)$ is left as a free parameter, so that we can investigate how it affects the equation of state (EOS) and the neutron stars' macroscopic properties for both weak and strong magnetized stellar matter.
+In the present work, the slope $L$ is considered fully independent of the symmetry parameter $S_0$.
+However, some studies point out a linear correlation between $S_0$ and $L$ as discussed in Ref.~\cite{HOLT2018PLB}.
+On the other hand, analyzing neutron skin thickness of heavy nuclei, Ref.~\cite{Wen2010PRC}, the authors indicates that $S_0$ and $L$ are independent, with $L$ lying between $40 ~<L~<76$ MeV.